 The Kent Invicta Chamber of Commerce website has created its own Brexit Hub.

 The BCC is helping businesses to consider how they can plan for the future.
 Visit the Brexit page of the BCC website for more information.

 The FSB provides a range of information aimed at smaller businesses, with a Brexit introduction on their website.

-The county council has provided advice for businesses in general, and specifically for food businesses:
+The county council has provided advice for businesses: